 Creating Safe Workplaces and Protecting Our Resources

-Sustainability is about preserving the planet and reducing our environmental impact on it.
-At Polygroup®, we are committed to maintaining safe, reliable and environmentally responsible facility operations.
-To help prioritize our sustainability activities, we are focusing on the areas where we can have the greatest impact and that have the greatest impact on our business: Energy, Air Quality, Material Waste and Safety.
+Sustainability is about preserving the planet and reducing our environmental impact.
+At Polygroup®, we are committed to maintaining safe, reliable, and environmentally responsible facility operations.
+To help prioritize our sustainability efforts, we are focusing on the areas where we can have the greatest impact and that have the greatest impact on our business: Energy, Air Quality, Material Waste, and Safety.
 Our goals are to:

 •Reduce energy-related carbon dioxide emissions specifically with transportation and distribution